 - Are certain key property values being reused throughout the app?

-Currently, Heap cannot be used to capture the following types of events.
+Currently, Heap can’t be used to capture the following types of events.

 - Push notifications: As a workaround, you can send custom server-side events as push events.
-However, since these will not be sessionized, and interactions with these push events will be part of a client-side session, using this workaround will inflate your session count and you will not be able to conduct session-based analysis.
+However, since these won’t be sessionized, and interactions with these push events will be part of a client-side session, using this workaround will inflate your session count and you won’t be able to conduct session-based analysis.

 - App crashes: Heap is not intended to be used as a replacement for Crash analytics solutions.
 A workaround is to catch otherwise-uncaught exceptions to send as a custom event to Heap.

 - Uninstall events: Heap can’t collect data on when your app is uninstalled.